jundalisay/superblist/content/en/superphysics/principles/chapter-02.md

 ## Ideas are Static, Feelings are Dynamic

+{{< q a="PR-Sarkar" c="The Evolution of Languages" >}}
+Between 2 points there is a flow of cognition.
+In that flow, bubbles are created.
+These bubbles are ideas in the Cosmic emanation of the Supreme.
+When these bubbles touch the unit "I" feeling, ideas are created in the unit.
+These are the reflections or refractions of the Cosmic Idea.
+The unit tries to express them through its own psychophysical structure as speech and language..
+As far as the reflected bubbles are concerned, the language of the universe is the same forever, always one and indivisible.
+{{< /q >}}

 The author of the novel about a cat starts to write it down by tapping into his feelings and ideas.
 These keep on changing dynamically as a flow which allow the cat's story to take a metaphysical shape.

 Will it flow to a happy ending?